biblibre/omeka-plugin-CsvImportPlus/README.md

     Extra data can be set to "Perhaps".
 If set to "No", then the second step will be skipped.

-4. `test_files_metadata.csv`
+4. `test_files_metadata_full.csv` and `test_files_metadata_update.csv`

     A file used to import metadata of files.
-To try it, you should import items before with any of the previous csv files, select `tabulation` as column delimiter, no enclosure, and `|` as element, file and tag delimiters.
+The first is autonomous, so the previous files didn't need to be imported.
+To try the second, you should import items before with any of the previous csv files.
+Then, select `tabulation` as column delimiter, no enclosure, and `|` as element, file and tag delimiters, and Dublin Core:Identifier as default identifier.
 Then, you can import it manually or automatically.
-If manually, set "Perhaps" for extra data, then the special values "identifier field" to the identifier field and "Identifier" to the filename.
-If automatically, simply set "No" or "Yes" for the extra data.
+If manually, set "Perhaps" for extra data, then the special values "Identifier field" to the identifier field and "Identifier" to the filename.
+There is no extra data.

 5. `test_mixed_records.csv`